 Rutgers student diagnosed with bacterial meningitis

-NEW BRUNSWICK — Rutgers University issued an alert to one of its campuses about a student who was diagnosed with bacterial meningitis.
+NEW BRUNSWICK — Rutgers University has issued an alert to one of its campuses about a student who was diagnosed with bacterial meningitis.

-According to an email obtained by New Jersey 101.5 that was sent to the campus community, the student was hospitalized on Sunday and is being treated.
+According to an email that was sent to the campus community, the student was hospitalized on Sunday and is being treated.
 Close friends and family were notified so they could be treated with antibiotics as a preventive measure.

 The email did not disclose how the student came into contact with the disease.